MyLeoLan/go-textnow/README.md

 5. Update the cache with the newly assigned number.

 The UPDATE statement in step 4 takes time because it hits the database.
 This can be improved by storing the newly assigned phone number (`phone_number` in `phonebook` table) in the cache and update the database at the background.
 For this to work, we need to use async queue to carry on storing data in the database, re-try on failure, etc.

-No wonder, similar to the database, a cache instance also suffers from many concurrent requests.